growlf/cascadesteam/helpdesk.md

 Services include:

-* Computer Hardware and Software Troubleshooting
+* Computer hardware and software troubleshooting
-* Computer Privacy and Security Assessment, Recommendations, and Configuration
+* Computer privacy and security assessment, recommendations, and configuration
-* Computer Operating System Updates and Installation
+* Computer operating system updates and installation

 Is your computer no longer supported by the original manufacturer?
 This is a HUGE privacy and security risk\!
 We can help install a new, secure, and FREE Linux operating system to give a new life to your computer.